lucaferranti/GeometricTheoremProver.jl/docs/src/index.md

 julia> using GeometricTheoremProver
 ```

-now you are ready to prove your first theorem.
+now you are ready to go.

+## Quickstart Example

 Let us prove that Apollonius circle theorem.
 First we state hypothesis and thesis

 ```julia
 hp = @hp begin